 Top Scholarships for International Students to Study Masters in Canada

-IDRC Research Awards: Scholarships from the Canadian Government for the students from the developing countries to undertake a master’s or doctoral-level research degree at a recognized Canadian university.
+IDRC Research Awards: Scholarships from the Canadian Government for students from developing countries to undertake a master’s or doctoral-level research degree at a recognized Canadian university.

 NSERC Postgraduate Scholarships: Multiple scholarships, grants, and awards from the Canadian Govt. available to outstanding students undertaking study in the natural sciences or engineering at a Canadian university.